wpai-inc/ai-for-wp/readme.txt

 - Logs page and functionality implemented.
 - Improvements on the snippets page UI.
 - Added code preview for the snippets.

+= 0.2.2 =
+- Improvements on the Guide